 By joining the International Network for the Conservation of Contemporary Art, members recognise and fully endorse the network’s mission:

 Artists use all imaginable materials and techniques, the significance of which are often meaningless without information on the artists’ intentions.
-Professionals involved in the conservation of modern and contemporary works continually collect information (condition reports, artist interviews etc).
+Professionals involved in the conservation of modern and contemporary works continually to collect information such as condition reports, artist interviews, and more.
 This information is vital in conserving modern and contemporary art, and is shared by network members through the INCCA website.

 Members are aware that increasingly complex and innovative works of art require innovative approaches to preservation.
 INCCA is not just an instrument for knowledge management and exchange; its added value lies in its role as a platform to bring professionals together from different backgrounds and disciplines, to solve common problems and develop good practice.
 The value of this kind of exchange is beyond measure and without it we put the continued existence of contemporary art in jeopardy.
 As such, members are in support of and will abide by the INCCA governing values:

 INCCA members are committed to disseminating relevant information and sharing their knowledge and research results.